oicr-gsi/djerba/doc/guide.md

-# Plugin Developer's Guide
+# Plugin Methods Guide

-This document is meant as a compact guide to writing plugins, and documents some tools provided by Djerba to make plugins more compact and easier to develop.
+This document describes methods provided by Djerba for plugin development.

 ## Plugin requirements